hist3907b-winter2015/syllabus/checkpoint1-template.md

 *Repository structure*: url to repo, discussion of what will be in there

-*Secondary Readings*: url to Zotero library, or a page of notes
+*Secondary Readings*: url to Zotero library, or similar; could also be a URL to your open notebook, a page of bibliography

 *Initial thoughts on what you might find/explore/puzzle over*